kontent-ai/cli/README.md

 That's it!
 You've run your first Kontent.ai migration.
 This migration created a content type called *Blog* that contains three text elements named *Title*, *Author* and *Text*.
 The sample migration is written in TypeScript.

-The boilerplate is configured to transpile TypeScript migrations into plain JavaScript so that theKontent.ai CLI can execute the migrations.
+The boilerplate is configured to transpile TypeScript migrations into plain JavaScript so that the Kontent.ai CLI can execute the migrations.
 Note that if you don't want to use TypeScript for your migrations, it's fine to write the migrations directly in JavaScript.

 ### 4. Explore existing migrations